Configuring SPF records

 If you own several domains, you need to configure the CodeTwo SPF record for each domain separately.

-Your emails will be forwarded through the CodeTwo Email Azure Service, and email headers will contain the history of such forwarding.
+When you use CodeTwo Email Signatures for Office 365, your emails are forwarded through the CodeTwo Email Azure Service, and email headers contain the history of such forwarding.
 This may be considered suspicious by advanced spam filtering mechanisms installed on the email recipients' mail servers.
 To avoid these obvious false positives, you should take advantage of the SPF records in your DNS.
 By adding the CodeTwo Email Azure Service address to your SPF records you declare that you authorized the address of our service to process your mail traffic.
 Recipients' spam filters check addresses of the mail servers (which processed emails that these particular recipients receive) against SPF records in public DNS servers.
 If the address of the CodeTwo Email Azure Service is found within these records, all emails processed by CodeTwo Email Signatures for Office 365 will be considered safe (not spam).
 Otherwise, any outcome is possible.

 Again, if you have your own domain, you probably already added an SPF record for Office 365 domain at your domain registrar's DNS following this article, this general instruction or one of the customized instructions here.
 So, your SPF records that include Office 365 domain look most likely as below: